-11.10.5 Laminar Channel Flow 3D
+11.11.4 Laminar Channel Flow 3D

-We now solve the incompressible Navier-Stokes equations on a three-dimensional domain.
-In particular, we solver the three-dimensional equivalent of the previous example.
-We will also solve the problem in parallel.
+We now solve the incompressible Navier-Stokes equations on a three-dimensional domain using all element types supported by Nektar++ which include Hexahedrons, Prisms, Pyramids and Tetrahedrons.
+In particular, we solve the three-dimensional equivalent of the previous example.
+We will also run the IncNavierStokesolver solver in parallel.